“Music expresses that which cannot be put into words

 But to forge lasting, full-time music careers, we have to make wise choices about the kinds of work we do and the ways we live our lives.

-This post looks at three vital components of enduring music careers.
+This post looks at three components of enduring music careers.

 1. Meaningful Work

-To sustain a career in the music industry, we need to develop opportunities to engage in meaningful work.
-By comparison, if we lack the wherewithal to do so and take on unsatisfying music-related jobs, we’ll eventually look elsewhere to earn a living, and then our music making could be left behind.
+To sustain a career in the music industry, we need to engage in meaningful work.
+By comparison, if we take on unsatisfying music-related jobs, we’ll eventually look elsewhere to earn a living, and then our music making could be left behind.

 2. Ample Income

-Along with being meaningful, we need our musical activities to generate sufficient income to cover our living and insurance costs, fund retirement, and allow for recreation.
+Along with meaning, we need our musical activities to generate sufficient income to cover our living and professional development costs, pay for insurance, fund retirement, and allow for recreation.

 3. Work-Life Balance